kwitful/go-fundamentals/variables-constants.md

 ```

-__This variable is not initialized (we did not assign a value to it with the = sign), its value is an empty string""__
+__This variable is not initialized (we did not assign a value to it with the = operator), its value is an empty string""__

 ```go
 var carModel int